chrishumboldt/Rocket-Form/README.md

 ```

 ## Initialisation
-Each initialization will bind to new form targets but will overlook existing ones.
+Each initialisation will bind to new form targets but will overlook existing ones.
 However existing form targets will have the state updated.

 #### Options
 See the different options you have available on initialisation.